'Forever Horse' thief sentenced to jail

 Judge Meredith Kennedy handed down the sentence after Kaiser allegedly violated multiple conditions of his original sentence of probation.

-Kaiser was the first of the four to plead guilty to the theft of the “Forever Horse” statue, honoring the death of Lauren Landovazo and the shooting of Makayla Smith.
+Kaiser was the first of the four to plead guilty to the theft of the “Forever Horse” statue, honoring the shooting death of Lauren Landavazo and her friend Makayla Smith, who survived.

 In November, Kaiser was given four years probation and a $4,000 fine.